ordina-jworks/ordina-jworks.github.io/_posts/2017-10-20-Ordina-Architecture-Kata.md

 __Functional View__ — Defines the architectural elements that deliver the systems functionality.
 It documents the systems functional structure.
-You can make decisions on a functional level eg. Two components are doing similar things.
+You can make decisions on a functional level eg. two components are doing similar things.
 Should they be separate components?

 __Information View__ — Models the system data and its state.